cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         }
     );

-    // Bring unique articles that were commented by 'markstory' using passed variable
+    // Bring unique articles that were commented by `markstory` using passed variable
     // Dotted matching paths should be used over nested matching() calls
     $username = 'markstory';
     $query = $articles->find()->matching('Comments.Users', function ($q) use ($username) {